 Competent person schemes allow individuals and businesses to self-certify that their work meets Building Regulations.
 This is an alternative to submitting an application for building regulation approval.

 The schemes are run by organisations approved by the government.
-A scheme provider checks the technical competency of its members to ensure they are able to self-certify their own work with respect to complying with the Building Regulations.
+A scheme provider checks the competency of its members to ensure they are able to self-certify their own work with respect to complying with the Building Regulations.

 A certificate is normally issued by the scheme provider to the home owner within 30 days of completion of the works.